joe-io/kicking-it-with-kubernetes/helloworld/README.md

 Let's write our first Go program!

-First, create a file called main.go (in the 1-helloworld directory).
+First, create a file called main.go (in the helloworld directory).

 Next, add the following content: